site_logo

 Translating HR metrics into business results: how to talk to management in the language of numbers

-HR-specialists select, implement and analyze many metrics of their work - from the speed of closing vacancies to staff turnover rates.
-However, even a well-built system of HR metrics does not always help to get business approval for important projects and changes.
-With the help of SimpleOne and Science of HR experts, we will find out how to work with HR-metrics correctly so that they become a real management tool and not just a set of graphs and figures.
+HR specialists select, implement, and analyze a multitude of metrics related to their work — from time-to-fill vacancies to employee turnover rates.
+However, even a well-designed system of HR metrics doesn't always secure business approval for important projects and changes.
+Drawing on expert insights from SimpleOne, let's explore how to work with HR metrics effectively so they become genuine management tools, not just a collection of charts and figures.

 What are HR-metrics

-HR-metrics are quantitative indicators that allow for "diagnostics" of human resource management processes in a company.
+HR metrics are quantitative indicators that allow for a "diagnosis" of human resource management processes within a company.

-Metrics alone do not provide enough information to make decisions.
-Only when we put different metrics together, logically linking them to the processes we are trying to analyze, do they become tools for analytics.
+Metrics alone are insufficient for decision-making.
+It's only when we gather different metrics together and logically connect them to the processes we're trying to analyze that they become tools for analytics.

 "For an HR metrics system to work well, you need to align it around the goals and objectives of the business.
 When we know the objectives of the business, its problems and what it wants to achieve, we can select specific metrics that will provide information about what is happening in the organization and how well it is moving towards the desired changes"